alteryx/promote-r-client/README.md

 Rscript deploy.R
 ```

-3. If in an R IDE environment like [Rstudio](https://www.rstudio.com/), you can run each command in the script individually, and model deployment will occure when the `promote.deploy` function is called.
+3. If using an R IDE environment like [Rstudio](https://www.rstudio.com/), you can run or source the script all at once or selectively.
+Model deployment will once the `promote.deploy` function is called.